18F/handbook/docs/03-policies/employment.md

 You know and share the values of our culture here, with an emphasis on integrity and transparency, and conflict of interest will not often be an issue, if ever.
 But, if you question the propriety of a transaction or activity that involves CivicActions or employees/contractors of CivicActions, or a client, or if an outside activity you may be considering raises questions in your mind, talk to your manager or one of the management team.
 See the full [Conflict of Interest Plan](https://docs.google.com/document/d/1JSvThcqIM8BSmIoAjUrNZPdx0wemMCiyrBRyChORfv0/edit) for more information.

-## Equal Employment Opportunities

-CivicActions provides equal employment opportunities to "all qualified people".
-What that means can be found under [Employment and Harassment Policies](employment-harassment-policies.md).

 ## Background Checks